ibm-cloud-docs/vpc/bare_metal_server_manage.md

 {:cli: .ph data-hd-interface='cli'}
 {:api: .ph data-hd-interface='api'}

-# Managing Bare Metal Servers for VPC (Beta)
+# Managing Bare Metal Servers for VPC
 {: #managing-bare-metal-servers}

 You can manage your {{site.data.keyword.cloud}} Bare Metal Servers for VPC by performing tasks such as start, stop, restart, and delete bare metal server.
 {: shortdesc}

-Bare Metal Servers for VPC is a closed beta program and isn't open to new participants.
-Contact your IBM Sales representative if you're interested in getting access when Bare Metal Servers for VPC becomes available.
-{: beta}

 You can perform the following actions by using the UI, API, or CLI: